 With a HELOC, you can make lower, interest-only payments right now and start paying back the amount you borrowed up to ten years later.
 This can make a HELOC appropriate for ongoing medical expenses, education expenses, or if you are temporarily out of work.

 A home equity loan is best when you know exactly how much you need to borrow, like for a remodeling project or to consolidate your existing high-interest debt.
 This is a good choice if you’re able to start making regular monthly payments right away.
-Home equity loans are perfect for clients who have credit or income challenges as most lenders are extremely flexible.
+Home equity loans are perfect for clients who have the credit or income challenges as most lenders are extremely flexible.

 Choosing whether a HELOC or a home equity loan is best for you is based on your unique financial situation.
 An experienced mortgage broker can help you determine your eligibility and what product suits your needs best.